Is Rainy Season in Laos Worth the Trip? (Our Experience + Tips)

-Some resources will tell you to avoid travel during the rainy season in Laos, some will say that it has minimal impact.
+Some resources suggest avoiding travel during the rainy season in Laos, and some argue that it has minimal impact.

 Typically, the best time to visit Laos is considered to be from October to April, during the dry season.